Chart Color Schemes

 Lewiston - Two Wells is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Lewiston - Two Wells, as per the latest Census evaluation, 99.6% of dwellings were houses while 0.4% comprised other types such as semi-detached homes and apartments.
-This contrasts with Adelaide metro's dwelling structure which was 86.9% houses and 13.1% other dwellings.
-Home ownership in Lewiston - Two Wells stood at 25.6%, with mortgaged properties at 65.7% and rented dwellings at 8.7%.
-The median monthly mortgage repayment in the area was $1,700, exceeding Adelaide metro's average of $1,500.
-Weekly rent median was recorded at $300 compared to Adelaide metro's $290.
-Nationally, Lewiston - Two Wells' mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The dwelling structure in Lewiston - Two Wells, as per the latest Census, consisted of 99.6% houses and 0.4% other dwellings.
+In comparison, Adelaide metro had 86.9% houses and 13.1% other dwellings.
+Home ownership in Lewiston - Two Wells was at 25.6%, with mortgaged dwellings at 65.7% and rented ones at 8.7%.
+The median monthly mortgage repayment was $1,700, higher than Adelaide metro's average of $1,500.
+The median weekly rent figure was $300, compared to Adelaide metro's $290.
+Nationally, Lewiston - Two Wells' mortgage repayments were lower at $1,863 and rents were substantially below the national average of $375.

 Frequently Asked Questions - Housing